lelkin/ART_Contrasts_Analysis/data_analysis.md

     ## 5                    40 0.6430559 0.09307663

-All methods’ power increased with Condition Sample Size, but their relative differences remained the same, and ART-C always had the greater power than the other methods.
+All methods’ power increased with Condition Sample Size, but their relative differences remained the same, and ART-C always had greater power than the other methods.

 Visualizing: